SMaltz/rsschool-cv/cv.md

 I worked in a large production in a managerial position.
 All training and merit was for past work.

-gitNow I want to learn frontend programming.
-Now the RSSchool and Hexlet courses help me with this.
+Now I want to learn frontend programming.
+The RSSchool and Hexlet courses help me with this.

 ***
 ## Language
 - A2 (Pre-Intermediate).